Why would I have a 'genetic' test?

-If you’ve been diagnosed with cancer, your consultant may recommend some ‘genetic’ or DNA based tests.
-In certain cancer types, some of these tests may be designed to look for inherited mutations that are present in all your cells and can affect the risk of developing cancer in the first place.
-However, in relation to treatment use, the tests are more often designed to look for somatic or ‘acquired’ mutations that are only present in the tumour cells.
-This is because information about these mutations can tell us what’s driving your cancer’s growth and thus which treatments may or may not help stop it.
-Here at SCMD, we can also use genetic information to see whether you might be eligible for any current or future clinical trials.
+If you’ve been diagnosed with certain types of cancer, your consultant may recommend some ‘genetic’ tests.
+In some cases these tests may be designed to look for inherited mutations that are present in all your cells and can affect the risk of developing cancer in the first place.
+However, in relation to guiding potential treatment options, the tests are more often designed to look for somatic or ‘acquired’ mutations that are only present in the tumour cells themselves.
+This is because information about these mutations can tell us what’s driving your cancer’s growth and thus which treatments may or may not help to slow or stop that growth.
+Here at SCMD, we can also use genetic information to see whether you might be eligible for any potential clinical trials.

 What tests do you offer?